Skip to content

 Common questions

-Can occupational therapy diagnose ADHD or attention difficulties?
+Can occupational therapy diagnose or treat ADHD?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →